makrai/notes/busso-2509-msp-podcast.md

 # VII.
 Discussion

-* diversity in speakers, emotions, and environments.
+* diversity in speakers, emotions, and environments
 * Wagner+ [57] and Naini+ [96] demonstrated that
   finetuning SSL models such as WavLM with emotional data is beneficial for SER tasks.
 This corpus is sufficiently large to support effective finetuning,
 * a stronger starting point for models tailored to a specific domain where less annotated data may be available.
 This database unlocks a range of novel opportunities.
-We focus here on highlighting a few notable ones.
+We focus here on highlighting a few notable ones

 ## A. Perception of Emotions

-With 1,446,224 annotations from 13,278 workers, this corpus is well-suited for studying human emotion perception.
+With 1,446,224 annotations from 13,278 workers, this corpus is well-suited for studying human emotion perception
 * We are releasing all individual annotations, along with the timestamps indicating when each annotation was completed.
 This information
 * allows eg investigation of the priming effect [97], [98] The sequential
-* can also support preference learning strategies, where direct comparisons are used to establish relative labels (e.g., one speaking turn is more positive than another) [99].
+* can also support preference learning strategies, where direct comparisons are used to establish relative labels (e.g., one speaking turn is more positive than another) [99]

 ## B. Robustness to Environments

-* speech models that are robust to multiple environments.
+* speech models that are robust to multiple environments
 * MSP provides a perfect resource for evaluating
-* We highlight two prominent efforts in this area.
+* We highlight two prominent efforts in this area
 * Leem+ [61] recorded an early version of the MSP-Podcast corpus by playing the speaking turns and radio noise in a single-walled sound booth (release 1.8).
 The microphone and the speaker were strategically placed at different